Graduate Student Challenge Grants

 Research Partnerships Across Disciplines

 We are pleased to announce the Graduate Student Challenge Grants: Building Research Partnerships Across Disciplines.
 For the last several years we have had remarkable success with this program.
-These awards are up to $5000 per research team and are being made available through the USF Graduate School and the Office of Research & Innovation.
+These awards are up to $5000 per research team and are being made available through the USF Office of Graduate Studies and the Office of Research & Innovation.
 These are one-year projects and are available to both master's and doctoral students (unfortunately MD students are not included).
 We highly encourage master's students to apply.

 NEW!!!
 No student can serve as a member of the group or lead a challenge grant more than twice.
 No student can serve as a member or lead a group in two consecutive years.
 If you are enrolled in a dual-degree program it is highly recommended that at least one other member of your group be enrolled in a college not part of the dual-degree program.

 It is very important that students develop research skills that will allow them to excel in their chosen fields.
-It is part of the mission and strategic plans of USF, a top research university, and the Graduate School to build leaders through excellence in graduate education-and this must include exemplary research.
+It is part of the mission and strategic plans of USF, a top research university, and the Office of Graduate Studies to build leaders through excellence in graduate education-and this must include exemplary research.
 In today’s world, problems that need to be solved require multiple perspectives and thus collaboration among scholars from a variety of disciplines.

 Each proposal must be submitted by a team of four (and only four) graduate students, where at least two of the students are from two different colleges.
 Please note different departments/schools within one college (such as different Schools in the College of Arts and Sciences) will not suffice-the proposal must show two DIFFERENT COLLEGES.
 The more colleges involved the better.
 All projects must be signed and approved by the student mentors and each College Associate Dean for Research indicating approval of the project.
 Proposals must clearly advance students’ academic programs.
 For example, the proposed projects may serve as pilot studies for graduate-level projects, theses, or dissertations.
-You may utilize Blackboard and look under Organizations to find the USF Graduate School.
+You may utilize Blackboard and look under Organizations to find the USF Office of Graduate Studies.
 All graduate students have access to this site.
 There you will be able to communicate with other graduate students to find team members for this project or to discuss issues with your team once it is created.
 You may communicate through the Blog or Discussion Board.
 Remember to keep all communication proper and courteous.
 This has been used very successfully in the past.

 The proposals must be submitted in one of the following topic areas: